 As lawsuits grow to be more common occurrences, a growth in the number of judgments are being doled out to individuals; especially from collection agencies.
 This can impact your life in a number of ways, so it’s important to fully understand the repercussions.

 Hopefully, this information will help you avoid getting to the point of a judgment in the first place.
-But in case you’ve already received one, this article will help you learn what to expect and how long a judgment can affect your credit.
+But in case you’ve already received one, this article will help you learn how long a judgment can affect your credit and how to remove a judgment from your credit report.

 What is a judgment?